unepwcmc/icca-registry/README.md

 Note that this branch now utilises Ruby version 2.3.1, and Rails v.5.2.4.3.

-- `rake db_check:import` - to download latest DB from the server and downloads latest photos as well.
+- `rake db_check:import` - to download latest DB from the server (not usable in production) and downloads latest photos as well.
+If you ever drop your database, be advised that you have to run `rails db:migrate` again and the task below, as all of the ActiveStorage keys will have changed and thus your app will be referencing keys for non-existent files.
-- `rake activestorage:local_to_local` to copy all of your downloaded Paperclip files into ActiveStorage folder structure.
+- `rake activestorage:paperclip_to_activestorage` to copy all of your downloaded Paperclip files into the location designated by `config.active_storage.service` in your environment config file.
 There are also a number of `rake` tasks in `activestorage.rake` which will prove handy for creating backups of assets and so forth, either local or remotely via S3.

 - `rails db:migrate` - to run migrations that create ActiveStorage tables, rename obsolete Comfy columns in the database and convert Paperclip attachments into ActiveStorage attachments.
 Note that this will have to be run last because Paperclip columns are removed, so make sure any Paperclip files you wish to copy via rake tasks have been done prior to migration.
 - `bundle exec rake bower:install`